-It should be noted that the path from the origination of an error bounce message back to the MAIL FROM address may not share the same REQUIRETLS support as the forward path.
-Therefore, users of REQUIRETLS (other than REQUIRETLS=NO) are advised to make sure that they are capable of receiving mail using REQUIRETLS at the same authentication method(s) as messages they send.
-Otherwise, such nondelivery messages will be lost.
+The path from the origination of an error bounce message back to the MAIL FROM address may not share the same REQUIRETLS support as the forward path.
+Therefore, users requiring TLS are advised to make sure that they are capable of receiving mail using REQUIRETLS at the same authentication method(s) as messages they send.
+Otherwise, such non-delivery messages will be lost.